Neoteroi/Torino/README.md

 * a back-end API built with BlackSheep, using a PostgreSQL database in Azure and other services to provide the storage functionalities
-* a front-end Single Page Application enabling interactive sign-in, offering administrative features to configure containers of files and features to navigate through the files
+* a front-end Single Page Application enabling interactive sign-in, offering administrative features to configure containers of files, upload files, and features to navigate through the files (e.g. picture gallery, players for videos and mp3)

 Using this project is possible to provision a private media storage in Azure, in a few minutes. :sparkles: :cake:

 ---

-The project is a work-in-progress and by no mean complete, for example at the current state it lacks support for resizing videos, the PostgreSQL database is not locked inside a VNet and is protected only by firewall rules and passwords.
-However, Torino is already an advanced product featuring:
+The project is a work-in-progress and by no mean complete, it still lacks several features.
+However, Torino is ready for use and provides an advanced project template, featuring:

 * CI/CD automation using GitHub Workflows, reusable workflows to handle multiple environments, and a branch strategy to handle multiple environments